Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: Thermodynamic Corrections of the RN Black Hole

+As a result, when evaluating the first part $I_{\text{RN}}(g_{\mu\nu})$ of the Euclidean action \eqref{Icalculate}, one can directly adopt the well-known textbook expression for the Euclidean action $I_{\text{RN}}(\bar{g}_{\mu\nu})$ of the original RN black hole.
+In an ensemble characterized by temperature $T$ and charge $q$, the corresponding free energy is given by

-The first term is directly taken from the known formula for the unperturbed RN black hole with the same temperature $T$ and charge $q$, as the boundary conditions must be the same.
-So $\bar{r}_h$ represents the outer horizon radius of the unperturbed black hole, and the expression of $\bar{r}(T,q)$ should be solved from the relation
+which is directly borrowed from the known formula for the unperturbed RN black hole with the same temperature $T$ and charge $q$.
+Note that passing from the $(T,\Phi)$ ensemble to the $(T,q)$ ensemble can be strictly realized by a Legendre transformation, i.e., adding a total derivative term $\frac{1}{4\pi}\int_\mathcal{M}\nabla_\mu(F^{\mu\nu}A_\nu)$ to the action \eqref{EFTaction}.

-and then inserted into eq.\eqref{free0}.
+In eq.\eqref{free0}, $\bar{r}_h$ represents the outer horizon radius of the unperturbed black hole, and the expression of $\bar{r}_h(T,q)$ should be solved from the relation and then inserted into eq.\eqref{free0}.
 In practice, this is not necessary because we can use the chain rule to compute quantities such as $\frac{\partial F }{\partial T}$.
 Technically, we could also re-express eq.\eqref{free0} as a function of the horizon radius $r_h=\bar{r}_h+\mathcal{O}(\epsilon)$ of the perturbed black hole, but it is more convenient to use $\bar{r}_h$.
 For example, taking the external limit $T\rightarrow 0$ is equivalent to taking $\bar{r}_h\rightarrow q$.
 If we use $r_h$ as the variable, all such expressions will soon become complicated.
 For those who are confused in thinking back and forth between the characteristic quantities of a perturbed and unperturbed black hole, it is helpful to ignore the origin of $\bar{r}_h$ and simply regard it as a convenient parameter related to the temperature $T$ and charge $q$ through eq.\eqref{temrh}.
 Then, one can focus on the perturbed black hole that we are actually concerned with.
 By the way, another intriguing observation from eq.\eqref{free0} is that the expression of $F_{RN}(T,q)$ indeed receives corrections at $\mathcal{O}(\epsilon)$ using the horizon radius $r_h$ as the variable, but such corrections are cleverly absorbed into the parameter $\bar{r}_h$.